So you have some goals to better your health and fitness do ya?

 You have to be careful when in the aisles of a grocery store…. just like we talked about, as these foods often have the most ingredients.

-The ingredients in peanut butter should be basically just peanuts; oftentimes things like hydrogenated oils are added to increase their shelf life, which is not natural and can be harmful to the body.
+The ingredients in almond butter should be basically just almonds; oftentimes things like hydrogenated oils are added to nut butters to increase their shelf life, which is not natural and can be harmful to the body.
 Hydrogenated oils are actually trans fats… scary!

 The ingredients in ketchup should be from a tomato source and some spices but that’s about it.
 Tomatoes are naturally sweet and should not have things like high-fructose corn syrup added to them.